suffolklibraries/sljekyll/_recurrents/brandon-creative-writing.md

 ---
-recurrent-title: 'Creative writing workshops - starts 13 November - contact the library for more information.'
+recurrent-title: 'Creative writing workshops - contact the library for more information.'
 recurrent-day: second Monday of the month
 recurrent-times: 1000
 recurrent-location: brandon-library